cloudfoundry-incubator/kubecf/scripts/README.md

 Deploys the `kubecf` chart.
 This script assumes that the `kubecf-build.sh` script has just been run.
 The `make kubecf-apply` target ensures this.

+Alternatively, the `CHART` environment variable can be used to specify a the KubeCF chart to be deployed.
+Helm configuration variables can be set in a YAML file pointed to by `VALUES`.

+Some common features can be enabled by setting their configuration variable to a non-empty value: `FEATURE_AUTOSCALER`, `FEATURE_EIRINI`, and `FEATURE_INGRESS`.

 #### ./scripts/cf-login.sh

 `cf-login` can be run once the cluster is ready and all pods are running.
 It